-- ✓ Will perform a site visit within twelve months from date of award notification. - ✓ Will submit a summary report of the site visit within 60 days of return. - ✓ Will submit a proposal to lead a program to the site within 18 months of the initial site visit.
-If extenuating circumstances arise, making this time frame impossible, an explanation detailing the relevant issues must be submitted to the OSA&NCS with a copy to the Provost's Office.
+- \checkmark Will perform a site visit within twelve months from date of award notification. - ✓ Will submit a summary report of the site visit within 60 days of return.
+This documentation will be kept on file for future use by others who may find they want to consider the location. - ✓ Will submit a program proposal to lead a program to the site within 18 months of the initial site visit.
+If extenuating circumstances arise making this timeframe impossible, an explanation detailing the relevant issues must be submitted to the OSA with a copy to the Provost's Office.
 Explanations must be signed off by the department head and college dean. - ✓ Will obtain a travel card through the Business Office to pay for expenses.
-The recipient is responsible for providing all receipts of expenses while abroad. - ✓ If applicant is unable to conduct the proposed site visit within the stipulated time frame, an explanation must be provided.
-The Committee will determine if an extension is appropriate or if the grant will be revoked.
-The applicant is welcome to re-apply in the future.
+The recipient is responsible for providing all receipts of expenses while abroad.